kingaa/pomp/install.md

 ### From Github:

-The Github version is usually several weeks ahead of the version on CRAN.
+The latest development release is usually several weeks ahead of the version on CRAN.
 You can install it from the Github repository by executing the following in an **R** session:
 ```r
 install.packages("pomp",repos="https://kingaa.github.io/")